Automattic/vip-code-samples/README.md

 problem.

 ## [General setup & getting started](00-getting-started)
-Install PHPCS and use it to help identify possible issues.
+Install [PHPCS](https://wpvip.com/documentation/how-to-install-php-code-sniffer-for-wordpress-com-vip/) and use it to help identify possible issues.
+Most of the examples here will use WordPress-VIP-Go standards.

-A sample PHPCS configuration is included, but you can run PHPCS without it by setting up a general configuration.
+A [sample PHPCS configuration is included](phpcs.xml), but you can run PHPCS without it by setting up a general configuration.

 ### [Working with Git](001-working-with-git)
 You'll be using Git and GitHub to manage your code and deploy it to your WordPress environments.